Bechdel test: Criteria and variants

-The other woman acknowledges that the idea is pretty strict, but good.
+The other woman acknowledges that the idea is fairly strict, but good.
 Not finding any films that meet their requirements, they go home together.
 The context of the strip may have referred to alienation of queer women in film and entertainment, where the only possible way for a queer woman to imagine any of the characters in any film may also be queer was if they satisfied the requirements of the test, but it has wider feminist implications, pointing out that women in movies are rarely seen outside of their relationship to men.

 The test has also been referred to as the "Bechdel–Wallace test" (which Bechdel herself prefers), the "Bechdel rule", "Bechdel's law", or the "Mo movie measure".
 Bechdel credited the idea for the test to a friend and karate training partner, Liz Wallace, whose name appears in the marquee of the strip.
 She later wrote that she was pretty certain that Wallace was inspired by Woolf's A Room of One's Own.

 Several variants of the test have been proposed—for example, that the two women must be named characters, or that there must be at least a total of 60 seconds of conversation.
 The test has also attracted academic interest from a computational analysis approach.
 In June 2018, the term "Bechdel test" was added to the Oxford English Dictionary.

 According to Neda Ulaby, the test resonates because "it articulates something often missing in popular culture: not the number of women we see on screen, but the depth of their stories, and the range of their concerns".
 Dean Spade and Craig Willse described the test as a "commentary on how media representations enforce harmful gender norms" by depicting women's relationships to men more than any other relationships, and women's lives as important only insofar as they relate to men.